Ming5499/Git/Spotify ETL/README.md

 We will schedule this pipeline to run daily.
 After a few months we will end up with our own, private Spotify played tracks history dataset!

 Generate your Spotify API access token here: https://developer.spotify.com/console/get-recently-played/

+fetch the data from Spotify using an API Token
+The extracted data is then transformed with certain data analysis using Jupyter Notebook with Python programming language.
+It is then loaded to MongoDB to create the collection using Pymongo library.

+the transformed data to visualize using Seaborn and Matplotlib library.